 Hence, the more useful remarks on your content, the lengthier your article for that particular page.
 It will improve your SEO and increase your page rank.

 Leaving commenting on blogs is fantastic for SEO.
 However, there are some blog commenting mistakes you should avoid at all costs.
 Some of these are:

 - Not using your full name in comments

 - Using an inactive email address

 - Your comments are irrelevant to the topic

-- Not reading the article before commenting
+- You’re not reading the article before commenting

-- Not adding value with your comments.
+- Not adding value to your comments.

 Here are some sample blog comments from real people to inspire you.

-Recommended for You: 7 SEO Techniques That Will Boost Your Google Search Ranking
+Related Reading: 7 SEO Techniques That Will Boost Your Google Search Ranking

 Why is that important?